webonise/capsize/README.txt

 License:
   Code: BSD, see LICENSE.txt
-  Images: Right to use in their provided form in Webistrano installations.
+  Images: Right to use in their provided form in Capsize installations.
 No other right granted.